 (C) be completed within a time period consistent with the client's need for care;

-(D) reflect the communication of information to other persons; and
+(D) reflect the communication of information to other individuals; and

 (E) verify the proper administration and disposal of controlled substances.

-(g) Collaborating involves communicating and working cooperatively with individuals whose services may have a direct or indirect effect upon the client's health care and includes:
+(g) Collaborating involves communicating and working cooperatively with individuals whose services may have a direct or indirect effect upon the client's health care and shall include: